 A majority of businesses experienced decreased revenue due to the initial onset of COVID-19, but with the reopening of economic activity, that situation has reversed.
-From July to November, the proportion of businesses reporting a decrease in revenue in the past month decreased from 47 to 22 per cent, while the proportion of businesses with the same or higher revenue rose from 48 to 73 per cent.
-Labour costs of employers fell by 14.7 per cent from March to September quarters.
-This was partly due to a decrease in employment, but also from a lower cost per hour worked by employees, reflecting the impact of the JobKeeper program.
+From July to November, the proportion of businesses reporting a decrease in revenue in the past month fell from 47 to 22 per cent, while the proportion of businesses with the same or higher revenue rose from 48 to 73 per cent.
+Labour costs of employers decreased by 14.7 per cent from March to September quarters.
+This was partly due to lower employment, but also from a reduced cost per hour worked by employees, reflecting the impact of the JobKeeper program.